Sabaghip/cv/content/authors/admin/_index.md

     summary: |
       GPA: 18.73/20 (3.83/4.0)

-      With concentration in AI and Software
+      With concentration in AI and Software.
+      Thesis: Graph Outlier Detection using Graph Diffusion Models

 work:
   - position: Software Engineer